yiyins2/CS320-FA23/p1/README.md

 ### Q18: how many households did Wisconsin have in 2021?

 The answer is in the column with name "Estimate!!Total" and row with NAME "Wisconsin".
-The hardcoding way to answer (not allowed) would something like:
+The hardcoding way to answer (not allowed) would be something like:

 ```python
 df = years[2021]